a-paija/Bank-Customer-Churn-Analysis/README.md

   → Tailor offers based on risk profile and key drivers

 - **Early Warning System**
   → Integrate into CRM systems for real-time churn monitoring

+**Accuracy: 86.7%**
+  → The model correctly predicts churn vs. non-churn in ~87% of cases overall.
+  → However, accuracy alone can be misleading due to class imbalance (most customers do not churn).

+**Precision: 75.7%**
+  → Of all customers predicted to churn, ~76% actually churned.
+  → This reflects how **reliable the model’s positive predictions are** (important for avoiding wasted retention efforts).

 </details>
 <details>